F. Lee Bailey

 Francis Lee Bailey Jr. (June 10, 1933 – June 3, 2021) was an American criminal defense attorney.

-Bailey's name first came to nationwide attention for his involvement in the second murder trial of Sam Sheppard, a surgeon accused of murdering his wife.
-He later served as the attorney in a number of other high-profile cases, such as Albert DeSalvo, a suspect in the "Boston Strangler" murders, heiress Patty Hearst's trial for bank robberies committed during her involvement with the Symbionese Liberation Army, and US Army Captain Ernest Medina for the My Lai Massacre.
+Born in Waltham, Massachusetts, Bailey first came to nationwide attention for his involvement in the second murder trial of Sam Sheppard, a surgeon accused of murdering his wife.
+He later served as the attorney in a number of other high-profile cases, such as Albert DeSalvo, a suspect in the "Boston Strangler" murders, heiress Patty Hearst's trial for bank robberies committed during her involvement with the Symbionese Liberation Army, and U.S. Army Captain Ernest Medina for the My Lai Massacre.
 He was a member of the "Dream Team" in the trial of former football player O. J. Simpson, who was accused of murdering Nicole Brown Simpson and Ron Goldman.
+He is considered one of the greatest lawyers of the 20th century.

-For most of his career, he was licensed in Florida and in Massachusetts, where he was disbarred in 2001 and 2003, respectively, for misconduct while defending marijuana dealer Claude Louis DuBoc.
+For most of his career, Bailey was licensed in Florida and in Massachusetts, where he was respectively disbarred in 2001 and 2003 for misconduct while defending Claude Louis DuBoc, who had been accused of trafficking marijuana.
 Following his disbarment, he moved to Maine, where he ran a consulting firm.
-He later sat for the bar exam in the state of Maine, though in 2013 he was denied a law license by the Maine Board of Bar Examiners, a decision reversed by the Maine Supreme Judicial Court in 2014.
+He later sat for the bar exam in the state of Maine.
+In 2013, he was denied a law license by the Maine Board of Bar Examiners, a decision Bailey appealed that same year where the appellate court overturned the initial license denial.
+The Board of Examiners appealed the appellate court decision, and in 2014 the original denial was upheld by the Maine Supreme Judicial Court.

 Early life

 Bailey was born June 10, 1933, in Waltham, Massachusetts.
 His mother, Grace (Mitchell), was a teacher and nursery school director, and his father, Francis Lee Bailey Sr., was an advertising salesman.
 His parents divorced when he was ten.
 Bailey attended Cardigan Mountain School and then Kimball Union Academy, where he graduated in 1950.
 He studied at Harvard College but dropped out in 1952 to join the United States Navy and later transferred to the Marine Corps.
 He was commissioned as an officer and, following flight training, received his naval aviator wings in 1954.
-He served as a jet fighter pilot, and then began to serve as a squadron legal officer.
+He served as a jet fighter pilot, and then began to serve as a squadron legal officer at Cherry Point, North Carolina.

 He briefly returned to Harvard before being admitted to Boston University School of Law in 1957, which accepted his military experience in lieu of the requirement for students to have completed at least three years of undergraduate college courses.
 While attending Boston University, he achieved the highest grade point average in the school's history.
 He graduated with an LL.B. in 1960 and was ranked first in his class.